kgdacalosciascdo/agis-wireframe/docs/ARMIS_WORKFLOW_DESIGN.md

 5. Reconcile ARMIS and IAP results before any authority switch.
 6. Transfer actual-person-day ownership only through an explicit, tested gate.

 CMS remains independent.
-AIS integration is out of scope until ARMIS is stable and authoritative.
+AIS integration remains out of scope; completing ARMIS does not implicitly enable or authorize an AIS integration.

 ## ARMIS roadmap